 Standard, repetitive items often eat up the agenda and not enough time is left to focus on serious deliberation.
-Consent agendas are one way of liberating the allotted meeting to important issues requiring careful discussion.
+Consent agendas are one way of ensuring the allotted meeting time is dedicated to fiduciary, strategic, and generative conversations.
 The benefit: board members become more actively engaged in preparing for the meeting and in deciding what the key issues are.

 What is a consent agenda?

-A consent agenda, sometimes called a consent “calendar,” is a component of a meeting agenda that enables the board to group routine items and resolutions under one umbrella.
+A consent agenda is a component of a meeting agenda that enables the board to group routine items and resolutions under one umbrella.
 As the name implies, there is a general agreement on the procedure.
 Issues in this consent package do not need any discussion before a vote.
-Unless a board member requests a removal of an item ahead of time, the entire package is voted on at once without any additional explanations or comments.
-Because no questions or comments are allowed on the content, this procedure saves time.
+Unless a board member requests the removal of an item, the entire package is voted on at once without any additional explanations or comments.
+Because no questions or comments are held on the content, this procedure saves time.